Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Phases and Excitations

-Thus the primary effect of a small [111] external magnetic field is to couple the gapless majorana fermions in the zero flux sector near the isotropic limit to the low energy Ising gauge charges in the TC limit.
-This opens up the window for interplay and selective tunability of the different fractionalised excitations which, as we shall show is best understood in terms of a generic primodial $Z_2$ QSL of which the exactly solvable model is a special limit.
-This primodial fractionalised liquid allows for instabilities along different channels as a function of bond anisotropy and magnetic field well beyond the currently known small field perturbative regimes-- the CSL at low magnetic field in the isotropic regime obtained by the gapping out the linearly dispersing majoranas via a Chern mass while the fluxes still remains gapped~\cite{kitaev2006anyons}, and, a dimerised short range entangled phase out of the TC topological order~\cite{PhysRevB.102.235124,Nanda_PRB_2021} in the anisotropic limit via a first order transition owing to the confinement of the $Z_2$ gauge charges.
+Thus the primary effect of a small [111] external magnetic field is to couple the majorana fermions in the zero flux sector to the low energy Ising gauge charges in the TC limit.
+This opens up the window for interplay and selective tunability of the different fractionalized excitations which, as we shall show is best understood in terms of a generic primordial $Z_2$ QSL of which the exactly solvable model is a special limit.
+This primordial fractionalized liquid allows for instabilities along different channels as a function of bond anisotropy and magnetic field well beyond the currently known small field perturbative regimes -- the CSL at low magnetic field in the isotropic regime obtained by the gapping out the linearly dispersing majoranas via a Chern mass while the fluxes still remains gapped~\cite{kitaev2006anyons}.
+In addition, we expect a dimerised short range entangled phase formed out of TC topological order~\cite{nanda2020phases,Nanda_PRB_2021} in the highly anisotropic limit via a first order transition owing to the confinement of the $Z_2$ gauge charges.
+These perturbative limits miss the physics of phases at intermediate anisotropy and magnetic field -- the central topic of this work.